 Don’t Be Fooled By These 5 SEO Tricks

-So, without further ado, here are five common SEO tricks of which you should be wary:
+Not sure what is considered black hat?
+Take a look at five common SEO tricks of which you should be wary: